 North Dakota is a "No Fault" Car Insurance State

-North Dakota is one of a dozen states (plus the District of Columbia) that follow a no-fault system when it comes to determining how auto insurance gets paid out after an accident.
+North Dakota is one of a dozen states (plus the District of Columbia) that follow a no-fault system when it comes to determining financial liability for damages arising from a car accident.
 In a no-fault state, each driver’s insurance pays for his or her own injuries up to a certain limit, regardless of who was at fault for the accident.